refap3/drsrepo/___AAAnoteTHIS!!!!!drsLIBPATCH/aaaREADME.txt

 	  (fckin cacls script does NOT really werke!)
  4. mite have to copy new .EXEs and .DLLs to \4dos directory
  5. Complete Testplan:
-   ö check if DRS2.0 works
+   ï¿½ check if DRS2.0 works
-   ö check iff entries in editeur can be edited/deleted ö check iff correct entries are seen both in DRS2.0 as in WebApp! ö reboot ...
+   ï¿½ check iff entries in editeur can be edited/deleted ï¿½ check iff correct entries are seen both in DRS2.0 as in WebApp! ï¿½ reboot ...